infra223/LogiLockLED/README.md

 # LogiLockLED
 Application to light up LEDs on Lock Keys  (Num, Caps or Scroll Lock) depending on state.
 This is compatible with Logitech Gaming Keyboards and requires G Hub to be installed and running.

-This application makes use of Logitech's LED ILLUMINATION SDK that can be downoaded from their website: https://www.logitechg.com/en-us/innovation/developer-lab.html
+This application makes use of Logitech's LED ILLUMINATION SDK that can be downoaded from their website: https://www.logitechg.com/en-us/innovation/developer-lab.html.
-The use of this SDK is subject to Logitech's End-User License Agreement for Logitech Gaming LED SDK and is not covered under this project's MIT licence.
+The use of this SDK is subject to Logitech's End-User License Agreement for Logitech Gaming LED SDK.

 # Releases
 https://github.com/infra223/LogiLockLED/releases